wp-plugins/popupally/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.2.0 =
+* Added display options and style templates.
+The changes do not affect existing set up.

 = 1.1.8 =
 * Fix issue where only 5 posts are shown in Display Setting selections.
 No action is required after update.